Ph D, University of California, Davis (1991)

 BS, University of California, Davis (1980)

-Dr. Remer's research interests include remote sensing of aerosol and the use of remote sensing data for the study of aerosols in climate processes, how aerosol particles affect clouds, aerosol transport and particulate air pollution.
-She is also interested in atmospheric correction for ocean and land remote sensing.
+Dr. Remer's research interests include remote sensing of aerosol and the use of remote sensing data for the study of aerosols in climate processes, how aerosol particles affect clouds, aerosol transport, ocean ecosystems and particulate air pollution.

 |Fall 2015||GES 381 – Introduction to Remote Sensing|